Trekking poles are an optional item when it comes to our gear list. However, trekking poles are very helpful when climbing Mount Kilimanjaro.

 The grips on trekking poles can be made with cork, rubber or foam.
 The most comfortable grip style is cork.
 Cork molds to your hands over time and naturally dampens vibration while hiking.
 Cork will give you a better grip when your hands sweat and is the lightest option available.
 It is also an eco-friendly choice.

-How Do You Use Trekking Poles to Climb Kilimanjaro?
+How Do You Use Trekking Poles?

 Be sure you know how to use trekking poles correctly.
 The first step is to hold them the right way, which most people do not do.